-What you may not have realised is that many of these contraceptive brands contain exactly the same hormonal ingredients as each other, but are simply branded with a different name.
+- Many contraceptive pill brands contain exactly the same hormonal ingredients as each other, but simply have a different brand name

 The Lowdown’s combined pill groups

 To make it easier to understand the differences between all the combined pills, we put them into groups below.
 We’ve grouped the brands of combined pill based on the type and level of oestrogen, as well as the type of progestogen.
 For more information on each of these brands, check out their contraceptive pages, and browse our contraception reviews.